gilitz/Epic-Tree/PRIVACY.md

 - `read:jira-work` - To read issue data and project information
 - `write:jira-work` - To update issue fields and relationships
 - `read:jira-user` - To access user information for assignee functionality

-## AI Features

-When using AI-powered epic breakdown:

-- Issue descriptions and related data are processed to generate suggestions
-- Processing occurs within the Atlassian Forge environment
-- No data is sent to external AI services
-- Suggestions are generated and displayed without permanent storage

 ## Data Retention